facebookI Started Retirement Planning in Singapore at 25: Here’s How I Did It

 In fact, the earlier you start, the better it is.

-If you put off planning for your retirement till you’re in your 40s, there is more work required in growing this sum of money in a shorter time frame.
+If you put off planning for your retirement until you’re in your 40s, you will need to do more work to grow this sum of money in a shorter time frame.

 A larger sum would also be required to save for the same pot of retirement funds.